Developer-Gitonga/Developer-Gitonga/README.md

-## Hi there, I'm Developer Gitonga👋
+## Hi there, 👋

-- 🌱 Hi I’m Dev Gitonga a full-stack developer from Nairobi, Kenya.
+- 🌱 I’m Dev Gitonga, a full-stack developer from Nairobi, Kenya.

 ### Connect with me: